Tikhon Khrennikov: Later years

 In his last years, Khrennikov publicly stated his disapproval of Perestroika, its leaders, and the fall of the Soviet Union:

 It was a betrayal by our leaders.
 I consider Gorbachev and his henchmen, who deliberately organised persecution of Soviet art, to be traitors to the party and the people [...]".

 In another interview given to the same newspaper Zavtra (meaning "Tomorrow") he described Stalin as a "genius", an "absolutely normal person", tolerant of criticism:

 Stalin, in my opinion, knew music better than any of us. […] As in classical Ancient Greece, so too in the Soviet Union music was of the greatest importance to the state.
 The spiritual influence of the greatest composers and artists in the formation of intelligent and strong-willed people, first of all through radio, was huge.

 Khrennikov's memoirs were published in 1994.
-He died in Moscow aged 94 and is buried near his parents' tomb in his native town of Yelets.
+Months before his death in Moscow on August 14, 2007, at the age of 94, Khrennikov had two requests in his will: to be buried in the city where he was born and have his grave next to his parents.
+He also requested to have an Orthodox cross erected on the grave.
+Both wishes were granted.